craftcms/docs/docs/3.x/config/config-settings.md

 Whether CMYK should be preserved as the colorspace when manipulating images.

-Setting this to `true` will prevent Craft from transforming CMYK images to sRGB, but on some ImageMagick versions can cause color distortion in the image.
+Setting this to `true` will prevent Craft from transforming CMYK images to sRGB, but on some ImageMagick versions it can cause color distortion in the image.
 This will only have effect if ImageMagick is in use.